pablomarino/doga-search/README.md

 ```bash
 scrapy crawl doga_spider
 ```
-It will crawl the seed url's from "data/start_urls.json".
-After its execution, you could find the file "data/"output.json" containing a dictionary of elements
+It will crawl the seed url's from "data/DOGA_start_urls.json".
+After its execution, you could find the file "data/TMP_output.json" containing a dictionary of elements  You'll have to manually rename this file to "data/DOGA_output.json".

 ## Store data
 The options to deploy a development setup are: